CodeYan01/source-defaults/README.md

 4. You might also want to have browser sources have "Control audio via OBS" by default.

+5. Maybe you are getting tired of having to press Ctrl+F whenever you add a new media source.
+You can use this plugin to make it so Fit to Screen is applied to new ones.
+Remember to first set the Parent Scene in the filter settings.

 ## Contact Me
 Although there is a Discussion tab in these forums, I would see your message faster if you ping me (@CodeYan) in the [OBS Discord server](https://discord.gg/obsproject),